trywildcard/mongodb-elasticsearch-connector/README.md

 All configuration options can be set as command line arguments or environmental variables.
 At a minimum, `collection` and `database` must be set.
 A full list of options can be retrieved with `mongodb_elasticsearch_connector.py --help`.

+## Docker
+The script can be run as a Docker container from `quay.io/wildcard/mongodb-elasticsearch-connector`.